fd0e/site-1/wiki/pages/mailing_lists.md

 likely serve you well outside of the tildeverse as well.

-If you have any troubles following this guides or don't know how to configure your email client for this purpose, ask on IRC (#meta or #tilde), you'll find always somebody willing to help.
+If you have any troubles following this guides or don't know how to configure your email client for this purpose, ask on IRC (#meta or #team), you'll find always somebody willing to help.

 ## Plain text